ArbitrumFoundation/governance/docs/overview.md

 ## Token

-Three instances of the Arbitrum token are currently deployed, each on a different network: Arbitrum One, Arbitrum Nova, and Ethereum Mainnet.
+Three instances of the $ARB token are currently deployed, each on a different network: Arbitrum One, Arbitrum Nova, and Ethereum Mainnet.

 The total supply of the token is tracked by the Arbitrum One instance of the token, the total supply of the token on other networks is not representative of the actual total supply.
 The Arbitrum One instance also allows the minting of up to 2% of the total supply once per year.